Azure/acr-builder/README.md

 * `--docker-registry` The docker registry to push to.
 This parameter will populate the `ACR_BUILD_DOCKER_REGISTRY` reserved environment variable (see `Build Environment`).
 Registry is required if the `--push` option is present.
 * `--docker-user` The username for the docker registry specified above.
 * `--docker-password` The password or token for registry specified above.
-* `--archive` The URL of a tar.gz archive which contains the source code.
-* `--git-url` The Git URL to the project.
-Clone operation will be ignored if the `--git-clone-to` folder exists and is not empty.
-In that case, this parameter will not be required.
-* `--git-branch` The Git branch to checkout.
-If it is not given, no checkout command would be performed.
-* `--git-head-revision` Desired Git HEAD revision, note that providing this parameter will cause the branch parameter to be ignored.
-* `--git-username` Git username.
-* `--git-password` Git password.
-* `--working-dir` Working directory for the build.
-* `--docker-file` Dockerfile to be used for building.
+* `-f` Dockerfile to be used for building.
 If specified, the argument value can be a full path or a relative path to the source repository root.
 Otherwise, `Dockerfile` will be used.
 * `-t` Image name to build to.
 It must be used alongside `--dockerfile` if push is required.
 Registry URL must be excluded from the image name parameter.
-* `--docker-context-dir` The path of docker build context folder.
-If specified, the argument value can be a full path or a relative path to the source repository root.
+* `-c` Docker build context
 * `--docker-build-arg` Build arguments to be passed to docker build.
 This parameter can be specified multiple times.
 * `--docker-secret-build-arg` Build arguments to be passed to docker build.
 The argument value contains a secret which will be hidden from the log.
 This parameter can be specified multiple times.
 * `--build-env` Custom environment variables defined for the build process.
 This parameter can be specified multiple times.
 (For more details, see `Build Environment`).